igsr/gca_1000genomes_website/_faq/was-hla-diversity-studied-in-igsr.md

     - /faq/what-hla-diversity-1000-genomes-samples/
 ---

-HLA diversity is not something which was studied by the 1000 Genomes Project directly, However, groups have looked at the HLA diversity of the samples in the 1000 Genomes Project.
+HLA diversity is not something which was studied by the 1000 Genomes Project directly.
+However, groups have looked at the HLA diversity of the samples in the 1000 Genomes Project.

 ## 2018 data